shivvx/NeuraVox/README.md

 distribution, or use of any part of this project is strictly prohibited
 unless explicit permission is granted by the owners.
 ```
 ---

-## 🏆 Hackathon Pitch Statement
-**"NeuraVox is a real-time neural voice intelligence assistant powered by Murf Falcon and GPT.
-It understands speech instantly, thinks intelligently, and responds in natural voice.
-Built with speed, precision, and scalability — perfect for next-gen voice AI experiences."**

----

 ## ⭐ Support